MChimali/public-git/README.md

 ## USEFUL && COOL ##

-* Algorithms
+The purpose of this folder is to keep share some of the nice things I do.
+I hope I can get do update it often 😉!!

 * Bank - platform
+* I❤️Algorithms
 * Netflix landing page
 * React - architecture sample
 * Vue - product filter & detail page
 * Webpack seed - React
 * Webpack seed - Vue

 Each folder contains a project or a set of different projects on thir own.
-Each one of them contains an extra Readme with an overview of the project itself, how to apporach it and how to intall it.
+Each one of them contains an extra Readme with an overview of the project itself, how to approach it and how to install it.

 Keep it up! :-)